timescale/pgai/README.md

 * Facilitate use cases such as [classification, summarization, and data enrichment](#openai_moderate) on your existing relational data.

-This page shows you how to setup your pgai environment, and interact with OpenAPI through your database.
+This page shows you how to set up your pgai environment, and interact with OpenAPI through your database.

 ## pgai Prerequisites